How to maximize cone crusher performance

 Whether specifying a new machine or fine-tuning an existing crushing circuit, all key parameters must be defined upfront, Schultz says, and that means defining the work that you want that cone crusher to do.

 To do this, operations must provide data on proper feed gradation, desired output gradation, tonnage requirements and, most importantly, the material type.
 In addition, knowing the precise composition, compressive strength (maximum force that material can withstand before breaking) and chemical properties of the stone is a huge factor in determining how much work a crusher needs to do.

 "Many operations try to do too much with one machine, pushing it beyond its design limitations, causing excessive component stress and wear and the potential of serious damage," Schultz says.

-Once complete application data is in hand, it's important for operations to work closely with their crusher supplier to select the right crusher.
-Key considerations will be crushing speed, chamber design, liner configurations and crusher settings.
+Once complete application data is in hand, it's important for operations to work closely with their supplier to select the right cone crusher.
+Key considerations will be crushing speed, crushing chamber design, liner configurations and crusher settings.

-For performance efficiencies, proper circuitry should be designed around the cone, says Schultz.
-Importantly, the circuit should be engineered to provide the cone with choke-fed material, or enough material to keep the crusher full.
-Having too little feed can cause the machine to side load, which stresses components.
+For performance efficiencies, proper circuitry should be designed around the crusher cone, says Schultz.
+Importantly, the circuit should be engineered to provide the crusher cone with choke-fed material, or enough material to keep the crusher full.
+Having too little feed can cause the crusher to side load, which stresses components.
 Also, having too many fines in the feed leads to premature wear issues.

 Having adequate screening capacity downstream of the crushing circuit is another key factor.
 In a closed-circuit setup, material that is not properly sized is recirculated back to the crusher for further reduction.